MaciejAZak/SweetHoney/README.md

   -multiple types of hexes (better honey)
   -upgrade to stop beekeeper from collecting all honey -upgrade that moves honey from one hex to another (allows to more rapidly gathering max honey in one hex ripe to be gathered)
+  -count distance flown by your bees and sum it in the end of level (achievement: your bees flown more than XXX km.)